skippyV/BlazorIdentityMongoDbMatteoFabbri/README.md

 then the app will fail upon startup.

 This is a Blazor server web app that uses Identity and MongoDb.
+This project will seed the MongoDB with a root user.
+The username and password must be defined as ENV variables:

-Initial project setup was done via guidance from a CodeWrinkles video: https://www.youtube.com/watch?v=asa2ucbZlCI&t=48s
+Initial project setup guidance: https://www.youtube.com/watch?v=asa2ucbZlCI&t=48s (CodeWrinkles)
+ - SUPERUSERNAME
+ - SUPERUSERPASSWORD

+This project was initially setup with the following steps.

 Microsoft Visual Studio Community 2022 project template:
  - Blazor Web App - (choose .Net8)
  - Authentication type: Individual Accounts